rackodo/DexterMASZ/README.md

 #### Request logging and ratelimit

-MASZ uses the `X-Forwarded-For` http header for logging and ratelimit.\
+Dexter uses the `X-Forwarded-For` http header for logging and ratelimit.\
 Ensure that this header is set in your reverse proxy for best experience.

 #### MySQL Errors